okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 3. PFS (Perfect Forward Secrecy)
 	- Means that the compromise of session does not endanger others.
 New keys are created for every session.

+### Message intergrity

+If intercepted, the message could be modified.

+To verify authenticity you have the following options:

+1. MD5 (Message Digest)
+	- MD5 is broken, don't use for production environments.